 As COVID-19 changed the financial landscape of the NFL with attendance numbers a fraction of their norms, the league is faced with the reality that 2020 revenues likely saw a drop.
-Every offseason, the NFL uses those revenues along with projections for future seasons to determine the for the upcoming season.
+Every offseason, the NFL uses those revenues along with projections for future seasons to determine the salary cap for the upcoming season.
 Over the last five to six years, the salary cap has grown about $10 million a year.
-Heading into the , there's a strong possibility that the cap is stagnant or sees a regression.
+Heading into the 2021 offseason, there’s a strong possibility that the cap is stagnant or sees a regression.

 Before the 2020 season, the league and the NFL Player’s Association agreed that the salary cap for 2021 would be no less than $175 million.
 Several teams are already considerably over the cap for 2021.
 Still, a $15 million regression in addition to the expected $10 million growth could mean a net loss of $25 million to the salary cap as teams projected out to 2021.